Move back one step Move forward one step Show themes of website

 Barber, Charles 1997 [1976].
 Early Modern English.
 2nd edition.
 London: André Deutsch.

 Barber, Charles 1993.
 The English Language.
 A Historical Introduction.
-Cambridge: University Press.
+Cambridge: Cambridge University Press.

-Barber, Charles, Joan C. Beal and Philip A. Shaw 2009.
+Barber, Charles, Joan C. Beal and Philip A. Shaw 2026 [2009].
 The English language.
 A historical introduction.
-New and revised edition of Barber (1993).
-Cambridge: University Press.
+Third edition [new and revised edition of Barber, 1993].
+Cambridge: Cambridge University Press.

 Beal, Joan 2004.
 English in modern times 1700-1945.
 London: Arnold.